MAINFRAME COMPUTING - 2022/3

 Module code: COM3015

-many large enterprises where security, reliability, availability, manageability, scalability and predictability are key concerns.
+Mainframes play a crucial role in many large enterprises where security, reliability, availability, manageability, scalability and predictability are key concerns.
 80% of the world's corporate data resides or originates on IBM mainframes.
 IBM mainframes (“System z”) are used by 95% of US Fortune 500 companies, 71% of global Fortune 500 companies, all of the top 25 worldwide banks, 23 of the top 25 US retailers and 9 out of 10 of the world's largest insurance companies.
 The mainframe operating system z/OS supports large-scale databases through DB2, IBM's flagship mainframe database software, and IBM's mainframe transaction serving software CICS handles more than 30 billion transactions per day.

 The IBM Mainframe Computing module introduces students to mainframe concepts and “Large Systems Thinking” and provides the knowledge and skills necessary for using mainframes and preparing for a career in large systems computing.
 Experienced IBM IT professionals who are Subject Matter Experts (SMEs) in mainframe computing provide the module.